sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-export-from.md

 # Prefer `export…from` when re-exporting

-When re-exporting from module, it's unnecessary to import and then export, it can be done in one `export…from` declaration.
+When re-exporting from a module, it's unnecessary to import and then export.
+It can be done in a single `export…from` declaration.

 This rule is fixable.